-- (a) If the Participant's rent increases by more than the greater of 10% or \$25.00 solely as a result of the conversion the increase in the tenant share will be phased in over a three (3) year period. - (b) If during the term of the phase in the TTP becomes less than or equal to the initial conversion TTP than the phase in will cease. - (c) - (d) Earned Income Disregard (EID).
-See eligibility criteria in Sections 5.5.3(j) & 5.5.3(l).
-Participants who at the time of conversion are employed and are receiving EID shall continue to receive the EID after conversion until maximum twenty-four (24) month time frame elapses. - (i) A Participant only receives one EID during their stay in assisted housing. - (j) Upon the expiration of the EID the rent adjustment shall not be subject to rent phase-in - (e) When TTP exceeds the gross rent, the requirement to remove the unit from the contract after six (6) months of nonpayment has been waived by HUD.
+- (a) If the Participant's rent increases by more than the greater of 10% or \$25.00 solely as a result of the conversion the increase in the tenant share will be phased in over a three (3) year period. - (b) If during the term of the phase in the TTP becomes less than or equal to the initial conversion TTP than the phase in will cease. - (c) When TTP exceeds the gross rent, the requirement to remove the unit from the contract after six (6) months of nonpayment has been waived by HUD.
 The converting family may remain in the unit and when and if the converting family's TTP falls below the gross rent the converting family may be eligible to receive a subsidy.
 During the time the families TTP exceeds the gross rent all other PBV rules apply.